booste-corporation/booste_cli/README.md

 The running state of the server hosting the codebox.
 The state may be changed with the "start" and "stop" commands.
 ### Name
 The name given to the codebox by its creator.

-## Installation

-Run this command in your terminal to install the CLI tool via [pip](https://pip.pypa.io/en/stable/):

 ```bash
 pip install booste-cli